Aim of this guidance

 Jobs where eligibility is uncertain

 Standard and enhanced checks should only be requested for roles that are exempt from the Rehabilitation of Offenders Act 1974.
+Eligibility for higher level checks depends on the duties the person will be carrying out rather than the job title.
 Employers sometimes misinterpret eligibility and request a higher level of check than what they’re legally allowed to do.

 Examples of roles that are not generally eligible for higher level checks include: